 This not quite finished sketch is of a terra cotta (Italian: “baked earth”) bust by Alessandro Algardi.

-This is a quick sketch of a terra cotta bust by Vincenzo Gemito of Italy in 1880.
-The personal and seemingly affectionate rendering of this portrait causes me to wonder what became of the child, her family and the artist.
+Here is a quick sketch of a terra cotta bust by Vincenzo Gemito of Italy in 1880.

-The subject is Charlotte Meissonier, godchild of Gemito’s student, Edouard Detaille, who later became semi-official artist to the French army.
-Was Charlotte the daughter of Jean Louis Ernest Meissonier, an accomplished, self-taught artist in the Academic manner?
-I was not able to find that out.
+The subject is Charlotte Meissonier, godchild of Gemito’s student, Edouard Detaille, who became semi-official artist to the French army.
+Was Charlotte the daughter of self-taught Jean Louis Ernest Meissonier, another accomplished artist?
+I was not able to find out.

 Gemito was orphaned as a child but was adopted by a poor sculptor.
 He went on to study under two other sculptors and at 16, first sold a work of his own.
 He built a bronze foundry in Naples in 1883, but suffered a mental collapse 4 years later.
 It wasn’t until 22 years later, in 1909, that he resumed sculpting.
 Fortunately, he lived another 20 productive years.

-This is St. Agnes, martyred, approximate age – 13.
+This is St. Agnes, a martyr at approximately age 13.
 She was a beautiful Roman girl who refused numerous offers of marriage, having promised herself to Christ alone.
-Not being swayed by many gifts, ultimately from the governor and his son, she was beheaded in 304.
+Not being swayed by many gifts, including offers from the governor and his son, she was beheaded in 304.
 Even the pagan Romans decried the disgrace of publicly executing one so young and attractive.
 She is extolled in the Catholic, Orthodox, Anglican and Lutheran traditions.

 To honor her, this lovely face was sculpted by Alfred Drury, in England, in 1894.

-It is actually not a bronze, but made of plaster with a bronzed and burnished patina expertly applied (sure looks like bronze!)
+It is actually not a bronze, but made of plaster with a bronzed and burnished patina expertly applied.